Giving & Stewardship

 If you are 70½ or older you can avoid extra income by making a gift to the church from your IRA.
 This is great for both itemizers and non-itemizers.

 We accept gifts-in-kind (GIK), such as vehicles, equipment, and supplies, that we can use in our ministry.
 Contact Sheree Brugmann to discuss possible GIK donations.
 If we accept the gift, the church will provide a letter stating the nature of the gift but it is the donor's responsibility to assess and document the value of the gift for tax purposes.
 GIK are not included on quarterly statements from the church.

 Wills and Bequests

-A charitable gift can be given to the church through your will or other estate plans.
-The gift can be used to honor the Lord from the financial increase He has given you during your lifetime (Proverbs 3:9-10) and to benefit your church in wonderful ways.
-This type of gift can also be helpful to appropriately avoid estate taxes.
-If you choose to include the church in your will or estate plan, please let your attorney know the church's name and address.
-In addition, please tell your attorney that the church is a 501(c)(3) organization.
-If you have already included the church in your will, please let us know so that we can say "thank you."
-Don't forget that qualified retirement plans will be considered part of your estate at death, but if handled correctly they can also be deductible from the estate as charitable gifts.
+A charitable gift can be given through your will or other estate plan.
+The gift can be used to honor the Lord from the financial increase He has given you during your lifetime (Proverbs 3:9-10).
+If you choose to include the church in your will or estate plan, please let your attorney know our church name and address.

-We are thankful for gifts that are designated "in honor of” a family member, friend, ministry leader, pastor, mentor, or others—given to the ministries of Wheaton Bible Church.
-These gifts can be designated to any established fund of the church.
+We are thankful for gifts that are designated in memory or in honor of a loved one, family member, friend, ministry leader, pastor, mentor, or others.